rjhancock/solaris-vii-games/rules.markdown

 Grudge matches are always a one on one.
 The other player must accept the grudge match.

+All grudge points are expended once a grudge match has been played.

 ### Playing the Match

 Matches should be played on an appropriate map representing a Solaris arena.
 The existing Solaris maps packaged with MegaMek may be used, or GMs/players may use random maps between 1-2 map sheets in size.